🫐 Mulberry at a Glance

 - ❗ Unripe mulberries may cause stomach upset, nausea, or diarrhea

-- ❗ Excessive consumption may interfere with blood clotting (high vitamin K)
+- ❗ Excessive consumption may interfere with blood clotting (vitamin K)

 - ❗ May interact with diabetes medications — consult doctor if on medication